pepkit/looper/docs/usage.md

   --verbosity {0,1,2,3,4}
-                        Choose level of verbosity (default: None) --dbg                 Turn on debug mode (default: False) --divvy DIVVY         Path to the divvy configuration file.
-If not provided, the value of $DIVCFG environment variable will be used.
-Currently: not set
+                        Choose level of verbosity (default: None) --dbg                 Turn on debug mode (default: False)

 For subcommand-specific options, type: 'looper <subcommand> -h' https://github.com/pepkit/looper